aliabbasi2000/SemEval2025-Task11-Evaluation/README.md

 # SemEval2025-Task11 Evaluation

-This repository contains the necessary files and instructions for participants in the Emotion SemEval Shared Task to check their submission and run evaluation on it.
+This repository contains the necessary files and instructions for participants in the SemEval2025-Task11 to check their submission and run evaluation on it.

 ### 1. Set Up the Required Environment